FirelyTeam/spark/Documentation/MigrateFromv2Tov3.md

 - `EntryExtensions.GetResources(this IEnumerable<Entry>)` has been removed.
 - `EntryExtensions.IsValidResourcePath(string, Resource)` has been removed.
 - `EntryExtensions.IsValidResourcePath(string, Resource)` has been removed.
+- `IServiceCollectionExtensions.AddCustomSearchParameters(this IServiceCollection, IEnumerable<SearchParameter>)` has been
+  removed, set these via `SparkSettings.CustomSearchParameters` instead.

 ### Replacement methods and extension methods
 - `IFhirModel.FindSearchParameters(string)` has replaced `IFhirModel.FindSearchParameters(ResourceType)`.